Translated by MATCHA

 Are there past articles on the topic on the MATCHA website?
 If there are, try handling the same topic from another angle.

-2. The writer submits the structure of the article, based on the discussion with the editor
+2. The writer submits a rough draft of the article based on the discussion with the editor

-3. The writer visits the place and conducts interviews
+3. The writer visits the facility and conducts the interview

 4. Writing the article and having it published

-The draft article written based on the proposed structure and the information gathered personally will be uploaded by the writer on the MATCHA website.
+The article, which should be written based on the proposed structure and the information gathered personally, will be uploaded by the writer on the MATCHA website.

-5. The editor will check the article, perform corrections and re-writing if necessary
+5. The editor will check the article draft and perform corrections if necessary

-The most frequent corrections performed upon the original manuscript are as follows:
+The most frequent corrections performed upon the original manuscript are the following: